Valentine’s Day Messages 2026 for Your Love, Cards and Texts

 Happy Valentine’s Day, [Name].

 I know this is still new, and I like that.
-There is something exciting about getting to know you without rushing the meaning of every little moment.
+There’s something exciting about getting to know you without rushing the meaning of every little moment.

 I enjoy the way you talk, the way you notice things, and the way time with you feels easy without becoming ordinary.
-I do not want to turn today into a huge declaration, but I did want to say that I am happy you are in my life right now.
+I don’t want to turn today into a huge declaration, but I did want to say I’m happy you’re in my life right now.

 Happy Valentine’s Day.